spacecloud-io/space-docs/content/security/jwt-based-authentication/third-party-auth.md

 weight: 2
 ---

-Space Cloud integrates out of the box with most of the popular third party auth providers out there.
+Space Cloud integrates out of the box with most of the popular third-party auth providers out there.

 ## How it works